TejasVijaya74/Selection-Sort/README.md

 # Selection-Sort
-Analyzing the design and algorithm with the method of selection sorting
+Analyzing the design and algorithm with the method of selection sorting.
+Reference - Hackerrank